lunemec/django-pages/README.md

 Caching
 -------

-Wysiwyg now supports caching in-memory (I guess), for some reason django's wrapper @chache_page for specific view caching works without CACHE in settings.py, which is weird at least.
-And I tried memcached, in-memory and without cache, and in-memory had the best results, and you don't even have to configure it.
+Wysiwyg now supports caching in-memory, for some reason django's wrapper @chache_page for specific view caching works without CACHE in settings.py, which is weird at least.
+I tried memcached, in-memory and without cache, and in-memory had the best results, and you don't even have to configure it.
-Now it can handle 50 concurrent page acceses in 12ms! (tested with ab -n 1000 -c 50 http://lnemec.tk/)
+Now it can handle 50 concurrent page acceses in 12ms! (tested with ab -n 1000 -c 50 http://nemec.lu/)

 Atom and RSS